-Senator CHAFEE.
+Senator Chaffe.
 Well, he looks relatively unharried, no gray hairs, straight from the front lines.
 He must have everything in control in Minneapolis.

 STATEMENT OF HON.
-DONALD FRASER, MAYOR, CITY OF MINNEAPOLIS, MINN.
+DONALD FRASER, MAYOR, CITY OF MINNEAPOLIS.
+MINN.

-Mr. FRASER.
+Mr. Fraser.
 Mr. Chairman, I have found in local government you can say that only up until the point that you've left what may have happened since that time is always uncertain.
 [Laughter.]

-Senator CHAFEE.
+Senator Chafee.
 Well, you haven't received any telephone calls since you have been in the room, so I guess everything is all right back there.
 Why don't you proceed?

-back there.
-Why don't you proceed?
 Mr. FRASER.
 Thank you Mr. Chairman.
 I would like to first submit my statement for the record if I may, and then I will simply touch on the main points.

-Senator CHAFEE.
+Senator Chafee.
 Fine.

-Mr. FRASER.
+Mr. Fraser.
 And, I would also like to introduce Barry Zegas, who is with the staff of the U.S. Conference of Mayors.
 And I am testifying on their behalf, although at the end I want to make a couple of points that have been raised by our own city staff and city council.